khadijaagha/Project_2_Clarity/README.md

-Title page - visual planning made on Excalidraw
+Wireframe made using Figma

 This is a visual representation and planning of how I wanted my web application to look like.
 There is a home/landing page (first slide),  a page where all posts should be able to be seen and accessed (third slide) and then a separate slide where a user can create a post.

-The slide above is lastly the ‘show’ page of a particular post that's clicked on.
+Lastly, a‘show’ page of a particular post that's clicked on.
 It should show details of the meditation technique and users should be able to post comments.